 parking close to the event site or if there is an area within the event site that can be used as temporary parking.
 The Parking Plan will need to be determined if there is adequate public and potential costs.

-If the event is likely to have an impact on public transport services, it is a submitting an event notification form.
+If the event is likely to have an impact on public transport services, it is a

-- For events attracting up to 10,000 people, notification must be received 120 days prior to the event. - received 150 days prior to the event.
+- For events attracting up to 10,000 people, notification must be received 120 days prior to the event.